Duraj1/technological-compendium/technologies/Apple.md

 # Apple

-## Date of release of the first model
+## Date of release of the first phone model
 29.06.2007 - iPhone (1st gen)

 ## Brief description